abdulrahmantkhalifa/hubble/README.md

 go run agent/main/agent.go -url=ws://localhost:8080 -name=agent2
 ```

-Note that agent2 doesn't define forwarding rules, which means it only accepts incoming traffic from the proxy. agent1 also accepts incoming traffic, but also allows outgoing traffic (on port 2222)
+Note that agent2 does not define forwarding rules, which means it only accepts incoming traffic from the proxy. agent1 accepts incoming traffic but also allows outgoing traffic (on port 2222)

 ### Testing the setup
 Simply do: